MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### void pg_refresh_snapshot()
+Forcibly refresh the current snapshot whatever transaction isolation level is used.

+Note that this is extremely dangerous function and can easily break transaction isolation.
+This function must not be used for a purpose other than debug.

+This function is available only in PostgreSQL 9.4 or later.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### xid pg_set_next_xid(transactionid xid)
 Set and return the next transaction ID.
 Note that this function doesn't check if it's safe to assign